 Update the data in the housing section and consider streamlining and/or moving to an appendix.

-Evaluate Housing and Land Use Section to ensure that potential innovative new housing models can be permitted and move forward, including homeless housing models.
+Evaluate Housing and Land Use Section to ensure that potential innovative new housing models in urban unincorporated King County, in consideration of land uses in adjacent jurisdictions, can be permitted and move forward, including homeless housing models.

-Address land use/zoning needs for transit-oriented communities that will include high quality/healthy affordable housing at high capacity transit stations and access areas.
+Address land use/zoning needs in urban unincorporated King County, in consideration of land uses in adjacent jurisdictions, for transit-oriented communities that will include high quality/healthy affordable housing at high capacity transit stations and access areas.

-Explore addition of multifamily tax exemption.
+Explore addition of multifamily tax exemption and other affordable housing strategies.

+Consider inclusion of policies to support urban to urban TDRs and incentives for use of TDRs in economically disadvantaged communities.

 Chapter Three – Rural Area and Natural Resource Lands

 Rural and resource lands in King County contribute to the region’s economic and environmental prosperity.
-The 2016 update to the Rural Area and Natural Resource Lands chapter will incorporate new information regarding the Food Economy Initiative and advance policies concerning the watershed planning process as well as ongoing sustainability.
+The 2016 update to the Rural Area and Natural Resource Lands chapter will incorporate new information regarding the Local Food Economy Initiative and the Farm, Fish, Flood watershed planning process, as well as ongoing sustainability.

+Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities.

-Review the King County Food Economy Initiative recommendations for policy implications and incorporate into policies as appropriate.
+Review the King County Local Food Economy Initiative recommendations for policy implications and consider incorporating into policies, as appropriate.

-Review and update the Transfer of Development Rights (TDR) policies to ensure consistency with new program directives.
+Review and update the Transfer of Development Rights (TDR) policies, including consideration of policies to support urban to urban TDRs, incentives for use of TDRs in economically disadvantaged communities, and expanded options for rural to rural TDRs.

 Strengthen policies related to improving productivity of farmland by addressing drainage, flood impacts, irrigation needs and other farmland issues to facilitate farming in King County.

-Update policies related to farm, fish, and flood conflicts to incorporate the findings of the Farm, Fish, Flood watershed planning process, which is scheduled to conclude in Spring 2015.
+Update policies related to farm, fish, and flood conflicts, including consideration of the findings of the Farm, Fish, Flood watershed planning process, which is scheduled to conclude in Spring 2015.

-Evaluate and add policies to promote "green building" and energy reduction in rural unincorporated areas.
+Evaluate and add policies to promote Green Building and energy reduction, where feasible, in rural unincorporated areas.

-Update policies on landslide hazard identification, mapping and mitigation countywide.
+Update policies on landslide hazard identification, mapping, and mitigation countywide.

+Review and update policies to support appropriate housing for aging demographics, including expanded use of cottage housing.

 Evaluate policies to the extent they address the needs of residents living in unincorporated rural King County.

+Review and update policies to advance the Rural Economic Strategies plan and promote rural economic development.

 Address issues related to resource-based home businesses.